starry-sky6688/MADDPG/README.md

 We have train the agent on scenario 'simple_tag', but the model we provide is not the best because we don't want to waste time on training, you can keep training it for better performence.

-The default setting of Multi-Agent Particle Environment(MPE) is sparse reward, you can change it to dense reward by replacing 'shape=False' to 'shape=True' in multiagent-particle-envs/multiagent/scenarios/simple_tag.py/adversary_reward().
+The default setting of Multi-Agent Particle Environment(MPE) is sparse reward, you can change it to dense reward by replacing 'shape=False' to 'shape=True' in file multiagent-particle-envs/multiagent/scenarios/simple_tag.py/.